 Items specific for winter trips:

-It’s important to remember that your winter emergency supplies are not only for your safety.
+It’s important to remember that your winter emergency supplies are not only for your safety, they may end up helping others as well.
 Not everyone leaves their home prepared.
-Some people think that, because they are just taking a quick drive to another town, they don’t need to lug all that stuff along.
-By being prepared, you could very possibly be the help a fellow driver so desperately needs.
+Some people think that just because they are just taking a quick drive to another town they don’t need to lug all that stuff along.
+By being prepared, you could very well be the help a fellow driver desperately needs.
 Many of the items on this list apply strictly to winter.
-Once the weather becomes warmer, you will no longer need things like your shovel or sandbag.
-That said, it is worth setting aside a special place for these items to be stored during the summer so that they are easy to find when winter comes around again.
+Once the weather becomes warmer, you will no longer need things like your shovel or sandbags.
+That being said, it is worth setting aside a special place for these items to be stored during the summer so that they are easy to find when winter comes around again.
 Each item should be checked and tested before packing it into your vehicle.
 You should also keep this list handy so that you can refer to it every year.
 Some items will need to be replaced if they are old or damaged.
 Some items expire (like your medical supplies).
 Your fire extinguisher will also need to be inspected by an authorized professional on a regular basis in order to ensure that it still works properly.